dan-stowell/dstowell.org/index.md

 ---

-I have finally come to understand the ideals of Unix: file descriptors and processes orchestrated with C.
+I have come to understand the ideals of Unix: file descriptors and processes orchestrated with C.
 It's a beautiful idea.

 [I hate almost all software](https://tinyclouds.org/rant/), Ryan Dahl